Sunday, July 12, 2015

-I pointed out one thing, about 'being a nice lecturer' to our students.
+I pointed out one thing about 'being a nice lecturer' to our students.

 Before I went to Australia, I was known as a 'stern lecturer'.
-I was not proud of it, but couldn't change my attitude to students that easily.
+I was not proud of it, but I couldn't change my attitude to students that easily.
 I had a strong reason to behave like a 'killer professor'.
 It was difficult to discipline the students with nice and gentle manners.
 Presumably, they react better under stiff direction and in a harsh environment.

 However, when I taught students in Australia, I must admit that my 'stern' style was not applicable in their environment, except for Asian students.